OpenBB-finance/OpenBB/website/content/platform/usage/commitment_of_traders.md

 #### `measure`

-The `measure` paramter has four choices, with `None` as the default state.
+The `measure` parameter has four choices, with `None` as the default state.

 - `CR` (concentration ratios)
 - `NT` (number of traders)